dotMorten/WindowsStateTriggers/README.md

 - `EqualsStateTrigger`: Trigger if `Value` is equal to `EqualTo`
 - `NotEqualStateTrigger`: Trigger if `Value` is not equal to `NotEqualTo`
 - `CompareStateTrigger`: Trigger if `Value` is equal, less than or greater than `CompareTo`

+Run the test app to see a set of examples of these in use.